jksinamo/sampleCode/Hyperlink Analysis/README.md

-**Status:** Under development. webcrawl works as intended, will add UI for the apps soon.
+**Status:** Under development. webcrawl works as intended, will fix UI for the apps soon.

 ![](webcrawl.gif)